 - domestic and foreign corporations.

-Nonresident aliens and foreign corporations can claim the credit with respect to foreign taxes paid or accrued on foreign income connected with a United States trade or business.
+Nonresident aliens and foreign corporations can claim the credit for foreign taxes paid or accrued on foreign income connected with a United States trade or business.
 A credit or deduction can be claimed for the proportionate share of the creditable foreign taxes paid by a partnership, S corporation, or a beneficiary of an estate or trust.
 A shareholder of a mutual fund may also claim the credit or deduction based on the foreign taxes paid by the mutual fund that passes through to the shareholders.

 If the taxpayer claims the foreign earned income exclusion, then he cannot also claim the foreign tax credit.
 The maximum foreign earned income exclusion is adjusted annually for inflation: